 As the host you will be more comfortable knowing all the dirty dishes are in the kitchen—and not staring you, or your guests, in the face.

-Of course, I encourage you to pursue wall art that is meaningful, pretty, and reflects your personality--check out the link above for our favorite Barblar Pallet Art.
+Of course, you'll want to pursue wall art that is meaningful, pretty, and reflects your personality--check out this link for our favorite Barblar Pallet Art.

 And most importantly...HAVE FUN with this.
 And then continue your fun at your next dinner party.

 Let us know the tables and lighting that worked for you!
-Any other hints to share to keep your guests hanging out in the dining room rather than the kitchen?
+And please share any other hints that kept your guests hanging out in the dining room rather than the kitchen?
 Please share below!

 Also, don’t forget to sign up, below, to receive notice as each Room Refresh blog burst is posted.